 - Once your listing is live why not recount happy events at your home with images of parties that you share on social media with a link back to your listing.

-- Your local radio station are gagging to hear about interesting, innovative or creative things that are happening locally, give them a call and sound upbeat, clearly spoken and who knows what could happen.
+- Your local radio station and your local news paper are interested to hear about innovative or creative things that are happening locally, give them a call and sound upbeat, about the considerable savings you stand to make and who knows what could happen.

 - Great Images

 - It’s worth having the best images you can afford, we let you include up to 48 images which is far more than most Estate Agent allow, we also include space for a link to YouTube and of course virtual tours can be included

 - What’s it like living in your area

 - Describe things to see and do, great schools, local amenities such as shops, Cinema, Churches and medical facilities

 - Who would buy your place and what are their requirements?
 Disabled friendly, Elderly and looking for flat level walks and somewhere to store their mobility vehicle?

 - What about the availability of Auto gas and EV charging points.